 Welcome to my class.
 I am so excited to be teaching at GMS.
 Go MAVS!
 This year I am teaching 7th grade science, 8th grade science and STEM.
 Middle School is a busy and exciting journey full of new experiences.
 Consequently, parents and students, please visit my website on a regular basis to stay up to date on what is happening in class, especially in the event of an absence.
-In addition, I encourage both students and parents to sign-up for my remind 101.
-I will use remind 101 for important information such as school events and upcoming tests.

 ABOUT THE TEACHER

 I grew up in an Air Force family, consequently I have lived in many places all across the US.
 Until recently, I made my home in Oklahoma where I met my husband of 21 years.
 We have two daughters.
 Our oldest is out of school and is working toward becoming a photographer.
 Our youngest is also at GMS this year as a 6th grader.
 I graduated from the University of Science and Arts of Oklahoma with a B.S. in Natural Science, a minor in Liberal Arts and my teaching credentials.
 In my free time, I enjoy spending time with my family, playing board games, swimming and traveling.
 I am looking forward to a great year at GMS.
 Please feel free to email me if you have any questions.